westpa/westpa/src/westpa/analysis/README.md

     return mdtraj.load(filename)
 ```

-The trajectory segment associated with a particular walker can then be accessed via the `traj` attribute:
+The trajectory segment associated with a given walker can then be accessed via the `traj` attribute:
 ```py
 segment = walker.traj
 ```